What we know about the 63-year-old Nashville bomber | NewsChannel 3-12

 Mayor John Cooper said the explosion was “clearly done when no one was going to be around.”

-Investigators from the TBI are working with the FBI, ATF and Nashville police on interviewing other family members as well as Warner’s neighbors.
-They are talking to anyone who knew Warner and trying to get his history as best they can, authorities said.
+Investigators from the TBI are working with the FBI, ATF and Nashville police to interview other family members, as well as Warner’s neighbors.
+They are talking to anyone who knew Warner to try to get his history as best they can, authorities said.

-Before exploding, the RV was parked right outside an AT&T transmission building, which sustained significant damage in the blast, knocking out wireless service for much of the region, authorities said.
+When it exploded, the RV was parked outside an AT&T transmission building, which sustained significant damage in the blast, knocking out wireless service for much of the region, authorities said.

 “These answers won’t come quickly,” Korneski said.
 “Though we may be able to answer some of those questions … none of those answers will ever be enough for those affected by this event.”